pesterhazy/presumably/posts/reagent-3.md

 - Earlier versions of React only supported string refs.
-Callback refs, introduced in recent versions of React, are elegant and a better fit for freagent, so you should prefer them where you can.
+Callback refs, introduced in recent versions of React, are elegant and a better fit for reagent, so you should prefer them where you can.
 String refs and the related [findDOMNode](https://facebook.github.io/react/docs/react-dom.html#finddomnode) or [r/dom-node](http://blog.ducky.io/reagent-docs/0.6.0-alpha2/reagent.core.html#var-dom-node)